zx-2003/ip/docs/README.md

 - todo

 Add a todo task.
-The task description should be provided after the todo keyword
+The task description should be provided after the todo keyword.

 ```
 Example: todo walk dog